MaheshBabu11/VIKA/README.md

 # VIKA
-This is a virtual assistant that can detect depression using neural networks and help the user to overcome it.
+This is a virtual assistant that can detect depression using neural networks and help the user to overcome depression and stress.